People, not patients

 Healing is about people, not patients.

-So the elephant in the room is people and the conversation ends up stifled and limited to what's already been done.
-There is talk about educating doctors, work flow improvements, insurance provisions, new gadgets, medical error, drug-to-drug interaction, diet, healthy living, DNA, early intervention, etc. While each of these single channels has merit, none of them acknowledges the wildness of people and the chaos of healing behaviors as a starting place.
+In these days of health reform and innovation, there is talk about educating doctors, work flow improvements, insurance provisions, new gadgets, avoiding medical error, reducing drug-to-drug interactions, diet, healthy living, the genomic revolution, earlier interventions, etc. While each of these single channels has merit, not a single one of them acknowledges the wildness of people and the chaos of healing behaviors as a starting place.

 The most gifted physicians and nurses get how people matter -- they always have.
 Some business people are starting to understand.
 Now we need the top creatives to bring everything they've got (which is more than color and layout expertise) to the table.
 We need the hearts and minds of these creative people to give voice to people's health problems in a new way.
 The solutions we market as "healing" will be much better for it.